shunby/obsidian-footref-in-callout/README.md

-# Obsidian Footrefs in Live Preview
+# Obsidian Footref in Callouts

 An  [Obsidian](https://obsidian.md) plugin to improve the rendering of footnote references in Live Preview.